 Gift Tax Rates

-- If your gifts exceed the annual and lifetime exclusions, the tax rate ranges from 18% to 40%, depending on the amount over the exemption.
+- If your gifts go over both the annual and lifetime exemptions, tax rates apply on the excess.

 Who Pays the Gift Tax?